mariimako/ReactionSpeedDotApp/README.md

 - Note that you should also gradually speed up.
 - Press escape to pause the game and open an menu.
 - As prompted, save or load the game, or speed up the game by specifying a speed that is greater than current speed.
-- Do not press escape again, as I saw that this causes problems sometimes
+- Do not press escape again, as this causes problems sometimes
 - After pressing load, you should have the most recent saved state loaded,
 - or the game saved and continue playing the current version
 - When you hit an enemy, your health should decrease.
 When 0, it is game over.
 You may restart the game, or exit.
-- When exiting, you should see the event log appear
+- When exiting, you should see the event log appear in the intellij console

 ## Phase 4: Task 2, Example Event Log
 - Sun Apr 09 16:54:51 PDT 2023